 Standing at the back of the stage, two musicians play driving rhythms, one on a bronze gong, the other on heavy bell-metal cymbals; they also sing the dialogue.
 Actors appear and disappear from behind a hand-held curtain and never utter a sound, save the odd strange cry.
-Learning the elaborate hand gestures, facial expressions and choreographed movements, as articulate and precise as any sign language, requires rigorous training which can begin at the age of eight and last ten years.
+Learning the elaborate hand gestures, facial expressions and choreographed movements, as articulate and precise as any sign language, requires rigorous training which can begin at the age of 8 and last ten years.
 At least two more drummers stand left of the stage; one plays the upright chenda with slender curved sticks, the other plays the maddalam, a horizontal barrel-shaped hand drum.
 When a female character is “speaking”, the chenda is replaced by the hourglass-shaped ettaka, a “talking drum” on which melodies can be played.
 The drummers keep their eyes on the actors, whose every gesture is reinforced by their sound, from the gentlest embrace to the gory disembowelling of an enemy.

-Although it bears the unmistakable influences of kudiyattam and indigenous folk rituals, kathakali, literally “story-play”, is thought to have crystallized into a distinct theatre form during the seventeenth century.
+Although it bears the unmistakeable influences of kudiyattam and indigenous folk rituals, kathakali, literally “story-play”, is thought to have crystallized into a distinct theatre form during the seventeenth century.
 The plays are based on three major sources: the Hindu epics the Mahabharata, Ramayana and the Bhagavata Purana.
 While the stories are ostensibly about god-heroes such as Rama and Krishna, the most popular characters are those that give the most scope to the actors – the villainous, fanged, red-and-black-faced katti (“knife”) anti-heroes; these types, such as the kings Ravana and Duryodhana, are dominated by lust, greed, envy and violence.
 David Bolland’s Guide to Kathakali, widely available in Kerala, gives invaluable scene-by-scene summaries of the most popular plays and explains in simple language a lot more besides.

 When attending a performance, arrive early to get your bearings before it gets dark, even though the first play will not begin much before 10pm.
 (Quiet) members of the audience are welcome to visit the dressing room before and during the performance.
 The colour and design of the mask-like make-up, which specialist artists take several hours to apply, reveal the character’s personality.
 The word pacha means both “green” and “pure”; a green-faced pacha character is thus a noble human or god.
 Red signifies rajas, passion and aggression, black denotes tamas, darkness and negativity, while white is sattvik, light and intellect.
 Once the make-up is completed, elaborate wide skirts are tied to the waist, and ornaments of silver and gold are added.
 Silver talons are fitted to the left hand.
 The transformation is complete with a final prayer and the donning of waist-length wig and crown.
 Visitors new to kathakali will almost undoubtedly get bored during such long programmes, parts of which are very slow indeed.
 If you’re at a village performance, you may not always find accommodation, so you can’t leave during the night.
 Be prepared to sit on the ground for hours, and bring some warm clothes.
 Half the fun is staying up all night to witness, just as the dawn light appears, the gruesome disembowelling of a villain or a demon asura.